madprops/githop/README.md

 Middle-clicking an item opens it in a new tab without closing the app.

+## Buttons

+More than 1 button can be active at a time by clicking them.
+For instance you can have "Tag", "Day", and "2" active.
+Which would match the tag path, 24 hours, and level 2.
+If more of the same type are selected, for instance Commits and Issues (path), it will check as an OR (it matches commits or it matches issues).
+This is a way to easily refine searches on the go.

 ## Icons

 Each item gets an icon based on the first level of the url.